Brown-capped rosy finch

-The brown-capped rosy finch (Leucosticte australis) is a medium-sized finch endemic to North America.
+The brown-capped rosy finch (Leucosticte australis) is a medium-sized finch endemic to North America in the middle of the Rocky Mountains.

-Adults are brown on the head, back, and breast with pink on the belly, rump, and wings.
-The forehead is black.
-They have short black legs and a long forked tail.
+Adults are brown on the head, back, and breast.
+The belly and rump are pink, with additional pink shading on the wings and tail.
+The pink is pronounced on the male but more subdued on the female.
+The forehead is black or grayish brown.
+The bill is yellow in winter and black in summer.
+These birds have short black legs and a long forked tail.

 Their breeding habitat is mountain peaks in the central Rocky Mountains of the United States.
 They build a cup nest in a cavity on a cliff, or re-use abandoned cliff swallow nests.
 In winter, these birds migrate short distances to lower elevations.
+After breeding, the female takes three days to finish the nest.